 HIP REPLACEMENT & SSD BENEFITS

-Hip replacement can result in disability benefits, if you are unable to work after surgery.
-However, you must be unable to work for at least 12 consecutive months following your hip operation.
+Hip replacement can result in winning SSD benefits if you are unable to work after surgery.
+However, you must be unable to work for at least 12 months following your hip operation.
 Additionally, your hip condition must interfere with your ability to perform your work.
-Likewise, it must also interfere with your ability to perform your daily activities.
+Likewise, it must also interfere with your ability to perform your other daily activities.

-Most hip replacement operations are successful.
-However, some total hip implant surgeries do not work.
+Most hip operations are successful.
+However, some total hip implant operations do not work.
 There are people who, after hip replacement, still experience severe pain.
-Also, due to pain and functional limitations, they may not be able to walk without a cane or walker.
+Also, due to pain and lack of mobility, they may not be able to walk without a cane or walker.
 Likewise, they may have trouble sitting and standing for periods of time.

-If you are one of the people whose hip surgery was not successful, you should apply for Social Security Disability benefits.
+If you are one of the people whose hip surgery was not successful, you should apply for Social Security benefits.
 You can apply for SSD and SSI benefits online at the Social Security website.
-We can also help you apply if you cannot do it on your own.
+We can also help you apply for benefits if for some reason you cannot do it on your own.

 After hip replacement surgery, you may be able to go back to work, but still be off work for over one year.
-If that is the case, then you might be eligible for disability benefits during the time you were off work.
-This is called a “closed period” of disability benefits.
-A “closed period” of disability has a beginning and an end.
+If that is the case, then you could be paid benefits for the time you were off work.
+This is called a “closed period” of benefits.
+A “closed period” of benefits has a beginning and an end.
 For example, the beginning might be the day you were told you needed a hip replacement.
 The end date of the period would be the date you went back to work.

 TREATMENT FOR HIP DISORDERS

 Doctors treat hip pain in a variety of ways.
 Treatment normally starts with medications, including inflammatory medication and pain medication.
 Other treatment can include physical therapy and steroid injections.
 These more conservative methods are done prior to hip replacement surgery.
 If you have severe hip pain, then you should discuss treatment options with your doctor.

 REASONS FOR HIP REPLACEMENT SURGERY